citizensadvice/design-system/CONTRIBUTING.md

 It's important that both backstop config files are kept in sync.
 Write your test scenarios in `./testing/backstop.json` and run `npm run vr-test:sync` to bring `./testing/backstop-ci.json` up to date.
 Any differences will be printed to the console.

-If you want to check that the files are in sync you can run `npm run vr-test:check` - this is also run as part of the CI process.
+If you want to check that the files are in sync you can run `npm run vr-test:validate` - this is also run as part of the CI process.
 If the scenarios do not match or any are missing then the build will fail.

 #### Low-level Usage